 For you ugly Americans who have not heard of Perry Rhodan, it is a German science fiction series that has been steadily published installments since 1960 (more than 2,850 as of April 2016).
 Pretty much the most successful science fiction book series ever written.

-Under the heading of "some people have too much free time", there are a few science fiction writers who talk about bored people using reentry capsules as a sport, much like sky-diver do today.
+Under the heading of "some people have too much free time on their hands", there are a few science fiction stories featuring bored people using reentry capsules as a sport, much like sky-diver do today.
+Jumping out of a perfectly good spacecraft.
 Adrenaline junkies will always be with us.

 A deluxe reentry capsule will also contain a survival kit.
 There are two basic types: